Capstone-Projects-2023-Spring/project-tutraffic/documentation/docs/testing/unit-testing.md

 	Case 2: A returning user session.
 	Expected Result: The home screen displays the default menu dialogues and elements, including the settings dialogue and map.
 Additionally, the home screen changes its appearance and behavior according to persistent data such as the user's favorite locations and settings.

-#### **test_changeInfo()**
+#### **test_changeEmail()**
-Renders the settings dialogue and verifies the client-side sanitation of settings transactions.

-The test assignee will accept or reject the appearance of the home screen according to the acceptance criteria, which may change as the project progresses.
+Verifies that the system can change the email address associated with a user's account to another email address.

-	Case 1: The user opens the settings dialogue.
+	Case 1: The user changes their email address to a new, valid address.
-	Expected Result: The home screen display is correct according to each settings field.
+	Expected Result: Reading the user's current email address only returns the new address.

+	Case 2: The user changes their email address to an improperly formatted address, for example illegal characters.
+	Expected Result: The user's email address is not changed, and an error message is returned explaining that the address is invalid.

+	Case 3: The user changes their email address to a address that is already associated with another account.
+	Expected Result: The user's email address is not changed, and an error message is returned explaining that the address is invalid.

+	Case 4: The user submits their current email address.
+	Expected Result: The user's email address is not changed, and an error message is returned explaining that the address is identical to the current address.

+#### **test_changePassword()**
+Verifies that the system can change the password used to access a user's account.

-	Case 2...16: The user changes the distance, car size, cost, or address setting to a valid value (15 total combinations).
+	Case 1: The user changes their password to a new, valid password.
-	Expected Result: The home screen correctly represents the latest settings.
+	Expected Result: Only the new password can be entered to login to the user's account.

-	Case 17...31: The user changes the distance, car size, cost, or address to an invalid value (15 total combinations).
+	Case 2: The user changes their password to an improperly formatted password, for example due to incorrect length.
-	Expected Result: A dialogue appears on the home screen that rejects the change and displays a message to the user that helps explain why.
+	Expected Result: The user's password is not changed, and an error message is returned explaining that the password is invalid.

+	Case 3: The user submits their current password.
+	Expected Result: The user's password is not changed, and an error message is returned explaining that the password is identical to the current password.

 ## Back-end Unit Tests